mgol/check-dependencies/README.md

 ## Rationale

-When dependencies are changed in `package.json`, whether it's a version bump or a new package, one can forget to invoke `npm install` and continue using the application, possibly encountering errors caused by obsolete package versions.
+When dependencies are changed in `package.json` (or `bower.json`), whether it's a version bump or a new package, one can forget to invoke `npm install` (or `bower install`) and continue using the application, possibly encountering errors caused by obsolete package versions.
 To avoid it, use the `check-dependencies` module at the top of the entry point of your application; it will inform about not up-to-date setup and optionally install the dependencies.

-Another option would be to always invoke `npm install` at the top of the main file but `npm install` can be slow and `check-dependencies` is fast.
+Another option would be to always invoke `npm install` (or `bower install`) at the top of the main file but it can be slow and `check-dependencies` is fast.

 ## Usage